Skip to content

 2. The service pattern

-Every service subclasses LockdownService, takes a service provider, and is an async context manager.
-Once you have that pattern, all services work the same way:
+Nearly every service subclasses LockdownService, takes a service provider, and is an async context manager (a few, like CrashReportsManager and DvtProvider, wrap other services instead).
+Once you have that pattern, the services all work the same way:

 from pymobiledevice3.lockdown import create_using_usbmux